-Proposed amendments to Rule 2.8 amend the definition of a "correct address" (1) to make clear that it can apply to other parties than "employers," where Division proceedings implicate other parties; (2) to cover addresses actually used by a party; and (3) to note that it is a default definition, so other laws with different definitions may apply in certain cases.
+Amendments to Rule 2.8 amend the definition of a "correct address" (1) to make clear that it can apply to other parties than "employers," where Division proceedings implicate other parties; (2) to cover addresses actually used by a party; and (3) to note that it is a default definition, so other laws with different definitions may apply in certain cases.

-Rule 2.11 as proposed is amended non-substantively to reflect that there is no current public health emergency (PHE) in effect, while preserving the definition in the event of a future PHE.
+Rule 2.11 is amended non-substantively to reflect that there is no current public health emergency ("PHE") in effect, while preserving the definition in the event of a future PHE.